mdafnan3579/GYM_Gobal_fitness/README.md

-Afterdownloading both files
+After downloading both files
 1) cd frontend
 2) npm install
 3) npm run dev

+    You can calculate BMI without using the backend
-    you can caluate BMI also you have to add 2 emails in backend file one is Confi.env (From sending) one email in App.jsx(To email)
+   In Backend-  you have to add 2 emails in the backend file, one is in
+    Confi.env (From sending) one email in App.jsx(To receiver email)

-   if user register from fronted you will recieve a email
+   If the user registers from the frontend, you will receive an email